 The hamlet of Ukanc sits on the western end of Lake Bohinj in the Upper Carniola region of Slovenia.
 Here, visitors can travel via cable car up to the summit of Mount Vogel to take in some of the most dramatic views in all of Europe.
 In autumn, this extraordinarily beautiful place becomes even more stunning, with rich reds and golden hues reflected in the clear lake.
 Ukanc is also the starting point for a scenic one-hour walk to Savica Waterfalls.
 For those up for a serious hike, from here you can also take a day trip to the Valley of Seven Lakes.

-This exotic destination is perfect for autumn travel, with the season falling in between summer’s extreme heat and the brutal winds and cold temperatures of winter.
-This fairy-tale city with its stunning architecture is also made much more enjoyable without having to fight the crowds.
-Take a stroll down the Old Town Istanbul’s narrow, winding alleyways where you’ll hear the sounds of Turkish music around every corner.
-Sampling traditional Turkish fare like borek, a pie made with a flakey, mouth-watering crust filled with meat, cheese, or potatoes, pairs perfect on a crisp autumn day in Istanbul.
+Istanbul is an exotic destination perfect for autumn travel, with the season falling between summer’s extreme heat and winter’s brutal winds and cold temperatures.
+With its stunning architecture, this fairy-tale city is also made much more enjoyable without fighting the crowds.
+Take a stroll down the Old Town Istanbul’s narrow winding alleyways,h where you’ll hear the sounds of Turkish music around every corner.
+Sampling traditional Turkish fare like borek, a pie made with a flakey, mouth-watering crust filled with meat, cheese, or potatoes, pairs perfectly on a crisp autumn day in Istanbul.

-Deep in the Scottish Highlands, the Bridge of Orchy is a village set among especially incredible scenery.
-Stay at the Inveroran Hotel and you’ll be in the heart of some of the best Scotland has to offer from towering mountains to whisky distilleries and castles that seem to magically appear out of the mist – and vanish just as quickly.
-At Loch Tulla, a small isle filled with larches are transformed into a brilliant array of colors, reflected in the tranquil waters.
-The West Highland Way, popular for walkers, linking Milngavie, just outside Glasgow, to Fort William in the Highlands, passing through the Bridge of Orchy making it ideal for a stroll on a beautiful autumn day.
+Deep in the Scottish Highlands, the Bridge of Orchy is a village set among incredible scenery.
+Stay at the Inveroran Hotel, and you’ll be in the heart of some of the best Scotland has to offer from towering mountains to whiskey distilleries and castles that seem to magically appear out of the mist – and vanish just as quickly.
+At Loch Tulla, a small isle filled with larches transforms into a brilliant array of colors, reflected in the tranquil waters.
+The West Highland Way is popular with walkers, linking Milngavie just outside Glasgow to Fort William in the Highlands and passing through the Bridge of Orchy, making it ideal for a stroll on a beautiful autumn day.

 Ahornboden, located near Innsbruck in the Silver Region of Austria, sits at some 4,000 feet up in the Alps among soaring rocky peaks.
 Here you’ll find a tranquil alpine meadow dotted with thousands of maple trees that are transformed to a luminous yellow hue each fall.
-These trees, some dating back more than 600 years, provide a signal warning visitors that this is the last chance to hike before the long winter arrives.
-The shoulder season, with tourism significantly dropping, also means plenty of bargains for travelers on a tight budget.
+These trees, some dating back more than 600 years, signal a warning for visitors that this is the last chance to hike before the long winter arrives.
+The shoulder season sees tourism significantly dropping, which means plenty of bargains for travelers on a tight budget.

-Portugal’s Douro River Valley becomes a sea of flaming red, orange and vibrant yellow in autumn, with terraced vineyards sloping along the riverbanks preparing for winter.
+Portugal’s Douro River Valley becomes a sea of flaming red, orange, and vibrant yellow in autumn, and its terraced vineyards sloping along the riverbanks prepare for winter.
 The region is another hot spot for food and wine in the fall.
 While Portugal may not be the first place you associate with wine, the Douro Valley is actually the oldest demarcated wine region on earth.
 Across the stunning landscape, you’ll find locals serving their wares like meats, fresh bread and produce from grocery vans.
 Be sure to enjoy a sample of the fresh and flavorful grapes as they may be the best you’ve ever had.
-Taking a cruise along the 125-mile river with a glass of this region’s famed local port, is a wonderful way to top off your autumn holiday.
+Taking a cruise along the 125-mile river with a glass of this region’s famed local port is a wonderful way to top off your autumn holiday

 The seasonal change in Northern Europe is particularly striking.
 As the leaves begin to transform, woodland areas take on new life, making Oslo an ideal place for evening walks or foraging expeditions while there is still quite a bit of daylight.
 The city is home to many picturesque parks that become even more stunning this time of year.
 Akershus Fortress and the Vigeland Sculpture Park make for a particularly colorful backdrop on a sunny fall day, or wander just outside the city to Oslomarka Forest where you’ll see some of the nation’s most vibrant autumn foliage.

 Transylvania has long been a place steeped in legend and magnificent imagery of medieval castles and misty moonlight.
-Take the 56-mile drive through the Fagaras Mountains, the highest mountains of the Southern Carpathians with over 20 peaks rising more than 8,000 feet, famous for its hairpin curves and breathtaking vistas of stunning autumn foliage.
+Take the 56-mile drive through the Fagaras Mountains, the highest mountain of the Southern Carpathians, with over 20 peaks rising more than 8,000 feet.
+Its hairpin curves and breathtaking vistas of stunning autumn foliage are famous.